partydrone/interview_project/README.md

 If you have worked with Ruby on Rails recently, you shouldn't need to spend more than 15-20 minutes to prepare for the interview.

+## Running the project

+1. Make sure PostgreSQL is installed on your machine
+   - See `config/database.yml` for the default values and override if needed
+2. Run `bundle install` to install gem dependencies
+3. Run `rails db:setup` to create the dev/test databases and load the schema
+4. Run `rails server`
+5. Visit `localhost:3000` and ensure that you see the "You're on Rails!" page

 ## Overview

 As part of treatment, our clinical team assigns "homework" to our members in the form of exercises.